bearsunday/bearsunday.github.io/manual/en/blog_page.md

 The page posts index page resource role is to request the posts resource and set them in posts.
 That role is not dependent on the request, is immutable and this assignment is cached.

 What is setting the page resource is not the request result instead it is the actual request itself.
 Even if the indefinite cache is configured with @Cache the cached posts resource is run reach time, the posts resource state is then reflected.
-(In this case the only cost saved by `@Cache` is merely creating the request inside the `OnGet()` method)
+(In this case the only cost saved by `@Cache` is merely creating the request inside the `OnGet()` method.)

 In other words the cache is cutting out the cost of building up the request.